 7. Match the non-photographic images to the photographic images.

-8. Using a FREE map of the world (scroll 3/4 of the way down the Free Downloads page) the children can indicate where each of the mountains in this material are located.
+8. Using a FREE outline map of the World, the children can indicate where each of the mountains in this material are located.